fivdi/spi-device/README.md

 Determine the temperature using a TMP36 analog temperature sensor wired to channel 5 on an MCP3008 SPI A/D converter.

-Note that if a driver for the MCP3008 SPI A/D converter is actually needed, the [mcp-spi-adc](https://github.com/fivdi/mcp-spi-adc) package which is based on spi-device is likely to be more suitable that the demonstration code shown here.

 <img src="https://raw.githubusercontent.com/fivdi/spi-device/master/example/pi-mcp3008-tmp36.png">

 ```js